The Eye of the Sharpie

 But there, on a low branch over the bath, orange eyed, alert as an angel, was the cause—an adult Sharp-shinned Hawk.
 Her head swiveled in little jerks like the second hand of a watch.
 It cocked up as she studied bare branches above, and down as she searched for any bird that might be hoping to escape notice on the ground.

 She was beautiful, a joy to see.
 Hawks are not common like juncos and cardinals.
 I knew she had come to my yard for them though, just as they came for berries and birdseed.

 Hawks don't eat carrots.
 Sharp-shinned hawks eat birds, and I don't begrudge them their rightful prey, even in my yard.
-I know that wild predators help keep prey populations healthy by picking off the weak and the slow.
-The hawk wouldn't wipe out my backyard company.
-She was just another bird at the feeder, a royal guest.
-But still I felt uneasy, wondering which bird she would seize.
+I know that wild predators help keep prey populations healthy by picking off the weak and the slow.; She was a royal guest.
+But I was uneasy.
+Would she catch a bird, and who would it be?

 The titmice wanted those sunflower seeds.
 They worked their way through the hawthorn toward the feeder.
 And I kept moving up closer to the window, until my hands were pressed flat against it.
 "Don't do it!"
 I pleaded.
 "It's not worth it!
 She'll get you."
 I was begging a sparrow, a junco, a cardinal, anything, to come out of hiding.